MicrosoftDocs/architecture-center/docs/example-scenario/financial/location-based-access-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 This solution provides access control into applications and workloads, but when the protected application exports or downloads backend data, you also need to protect that data.
 Consider the protection of data at rest, specifically when the data is personal and other sensitive information.
-FSI regulatory requirements typically require the data within LOB applications to be encrypted at rest and in transit, and only accessible to authorized users from compliant devices.
+FSI regulations typically require the data within LOB applications to be encrypted at rest and in transit, and only accessible to authorized users from compliant devices.

 Technologies like data classification and encryption, data leak prevention (DLP), and other data protection technologies help keep out wrongdoers and ensure that FSIs meet their regulatory and compliance commitments.
 The current solution doesn't specifically address those capabilities.